12 Benefits of a Grain-Free Diet for Dogs

 Your dog is an omnivore, who can digest most food types – even carbohydrates.
 But, this does not mean that your dog can digest different food types with equal ease.

-Your dog’s digestive tract handles proteins and fats quite easily, but grains do take more effort to break down.
-Things like potatoes, sweet potatoes and tapioca, which are often used in place of grains in grain-free recipes, are easier for your dog’s body to digest than grains, which allows your dog’s body to operate more efficiently.
+Your dog’s digestive tract handles proteins and fats quite easily, but grains take more effort to break down.
+Things like potatoes, sweet potatoes, and tapioca, often used in place of grains in grain-free recipes, are easier for your dog’s body to digest than grains, allowing your dog’s body to operate more efficiently.

 Gets rid of genetically modified corn